quantumsim/quantumsim/doc/source/reference/quantumsim.states.rst

 .. autosummary::
    :toctree: generated/

-   pauli_vector.PauliVectorBase
+   state.State

 Built-in realizations
 ---------------------

-Quantumsim will export its default PauliVector class implementation as `quantumsim.PauliVector`.
+Quantumsim will export its default PauliVector class implementation as `quantumsim.State`.
 By default CUDA backend is picked, though, for small number of qubits Numpy backend may be faster.

 .. autosummary::
    :toctree: generated/

-   PauliVectorNumpy
+   StateNumpy
-   PauliVectorCuda
+   StateCuda